cjschmank/AcademicWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

+Hello!

-Hello, my name is Christopher J. Schmank, PhD and I am currently an Assistant Professor and the Statistics Consultant for the Department of Psychology at Saint Louis University.
-During my time teaching at Saint Louis University I have taught two ungergraduate courses in Cognitive Psychology (PSY 3120) and Applications of Research Methods and Statistics (PSY 4060/4960).
-Additionally, I have taught several graduate courses in Applied Univariate Statistics (PSY 5790), Applied Multivariate Statistics (PSY 6500), and Psychometric Theory (PSY 5090).
+My name is Christopher J. Schmank, PhD and I am an Assistant Professor and the Statistics Consultant for the Department of Psychology at Saint Louis University.
+Since joining Saint Louis University in 2023 I have taught ungergraduate courses in Cognitive Psychology (PSY 3120) and graduate courses in Psychometric Theory (PSY 5090), Applied Univariate (PSY 5790) and Multivariate Statistics (PSY 6500).

+I am currently preparing to teach Applications of Research Methods and Statistics (PSY 4060) this Fall (2025) and Advanced Research Methods and Statistics (PSY 4960) next Spring (2026).

 My **primary research interests** include: